 In September 2013, just prior to the first UK and Eire tour of new solo show, BOND!, Gavin was in Moscow in four showings of "2013: A SPACE ODDITY" At The MET (Moscow English Theatre) attached to the Mayakovsky Theatre.
 In December 2014 he returns to direct 'Sleuth' for the theatre.

 October 2013: Plans for a three week trip to Adelaide with solo shows CRUSOE and BOND both playing in rep. have now ended, with fantastic reviews all round.
-Go to the BOND page here for UK gigs in 2014.
-Plus - Details will be on the facebook page...
+Discussions are now underway for a return in 2015 - but with which show!?
+Watch this space...

-December 9 to 16th, Gavin is at The Metropolitan Theater in Kansas City for four performances of
+July 2014 Gavin is at The Metropolitan Theater in Kansas City for performances of BOND.